In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 I don’t understand him.

-My second night as a teenager lands in a summer that feels like the last summer, the days so long, not enough work to fill them, Jessica driving the twenty-minutes to pick Flower and me up, Eric riding shotgun, then stepping out into the muggy, slow dusk, moving to the back so Flower and Jessie can talk up front; “We've come a long, long, way together,” plays regularly on the radio.
+My second night as a teenager lands in a summer that feels like the last summer, the days so long, not enough work to fill them, Jessica driving the twenty-minutes to pick Rose and me up, Eric riding shotgun, then stepping out into the muggy, slow dusk, moving to the back so Rose and Jessie can talk up front; “We've come a long, long, way together,” plays regularly on the radio.
 We drive thirty minutes of long, winding, country roads until we get to Wilton and the movies and watch the fourth Star Wars installment, which is really the first episode.
 When we step out, night has only just descended.
-Jessie drives us to McDonalds where we sit in a booth, all decked out in our best 'teenage' clothes as Jesse and Flower seem to relish their grown-up conversation.
+Jessie drives us to McDonalds where we sit in a booth, all decked out in our best 'teenage' clothes as Jesse and Rose seem to relish their grown-up conversation.
 “Yeah,” Jesse is saying.
 “I have classes at Wilton College on Mondays and Wednesdays.”
-While Flower responds with equally scholastic sentences.
+While Rose responds with equally scholastic sentences.
 I notice how we look like a scene from a movie.

 (Sunday, 31OCT1999, Halloween)